Class 6 = Wales Class 7 = Scotland

 Term 2 Summary

-PSHE Term 2 Jigsaw theme – Dreams and Goals
+Term 2 Jigsaw theme – Dreams and Goals

 Our whole school Jigsaw theme this term is ‘Dreams and Goals’ and lessons are delivered in an age-and-stage appropriate way for each year group from EYFS through to Year 6.
 This theme aims to help children think about their hopes and dreams, their goals for success, what personal strengths are and how to overcome challenges via team-work skills and tasks.
+Children learn about experiencing and managing feelings of pride, ambition, disappointment and success.
+They will have opportunities to share their aspirations, explore the dreams and goals of others in different cultures/countries and think about their own dreams for the world.

 If you have any further questions regarding our ‘Dreams and Goals’ Jigsaw unit, please contact your child’s class teacher using the admin@baileyscourt.com school email address.